bnreine/grocery_list/README.md

 # grocery_list

-0. Updates(Dec 27th, 2018).
-I added the edit/update feature and fixed the ordering issues by querying the database to order them upon return.
-The biggest UX issue is now the lag after updating the item.
-If I had more time, I could lift up state from the ListItem component to the parent App component and this would allow me to update state in a direct setState command on the App component instead of via a backend call and socket update within 3 seconds.
-Currently working on authentication.
-Should be done before our meeting tomorrow.

 1. Project Description: The problem is to create a grocery list application that allows adding, deleting, and updating list items.
 It also shares and syncs the application across multiple devices.
 The user can type in a new item and click "add" to add a new item to the list.
 They can also check and uncheck whether they or somebody else in the family purchased the item.
 They can delete the item on the list by clicking the delete button next to the associated item.
 Finally, the user can update/edit the item by clicking the edit button next to the associated item.

 2. Approach: My approach to building this application was to plan out the user stories on a whiteboard first with drawings of how the database models would relate to the front-end UI.
 Then, I made a Kan-Ban board with 9 user stories, each with a task list, wireframes, difficulty levels, and whether the stories were hygiene or compelling.
 From there, I executed each story in succession, creating tests before implementing them (with jasmine).
 Please refer to my Kan-Ban board to see my latest progress (https://trello.com/b/5eQGqxFf/grocerylist).
-Although upon scheduling my presentation friday night, I anticipated having 6 full days to work on this, I realized that I needed to submit this one full day prior to the presentation day and also something came up on sunday so I wasn't able to work on it that day either.
-Full disclaimer, I took approximately 3.5 days to work on this project (25 hours).

-3. Project Status: As of right now, I've completed approximately 80 percent of the minimum requirements of the project.
-Had I had more time, I would have been able to authenticate users and offer an update/edit feature in the grocery list.
+3. Project Status: I took 4.5 days to complete this project.
+Had I had more time, I would have been able to authenticate users on the back-end.
+Right now, the UI shows a login page but does not authenticate with the back-end yet.
+You can just click sign in without entering anything in the sign in page and it will sign you into the grocery list page.

 4. Project Architecture: I split the application between the front-end with React and the back-end with express/node and used sequelize/postgreSQL for the ORM and database respectively.
 I used create-react-app for the front-end which provided the typical boilerplate code, most of which I deleted.
 I also used npm init which provided boilerplate on the server side package.json.
 Finally, I used sequelize init which gave me the typical boilerplate code to configure sequelize and the model/migration/seed/config files.
 For deployment, I used Heroku.